-If you love baking, but don’t have enough cash for the ingredients, give people a recipe book.
+For those who love baking, but don’t have enough cash for ingredients, give a personalized gift like a recipe book.

-Sites like Family Cookbook Project and Bookemon provide you with free online software to create your cookbook, complete with photos.
-You can then share your recipe book online or print it out as a PDF for free.
-There are options to order a professionally bound book, but those will set you back anywhere from a few bucks to $20.
+Sites like Family Cookbook Project and Bookemon provide free online software to create your cookbook, complete with photos.
+Share your recipe book online or print it out as a PDF for a truly free gif

 7. Regifted Sweets

-Want the easiest possible holiday gift?
-Put a bow on the unopened bottle of wine you have sitting in the cupboard.
+Want the easiest possible free gift?
+Put a bow on the unopened bottles of wine you have sitting in the cupboard.